Syipmong/My-Goal---Streaks/README.md

 ### Today's Progress

-- [List what i worked on]
+- i started working on an expense tracker
-- [Include any achievements or milestones]
+- achieved it's setup

 ### What I Learned